Precision scales, servers and much more

 Coffee preparation with the hand filter is based on the pour over principle and is timeless, simple and fast.
 With the right technique, you get a great result and the coffee surprises with clear, strong flavors.
 Hand filters come in a variety of materials, including porcelain and glass.
 The preparation is easy to understand and different amounts of coffee can be brewed.

 The Chemex carafes are experiencing a wonderful renaissance in the coffee scene.
 The coffee carafe was developed by Peter Schlumbohm in 1939 and can now even be found in New York’s Museum of Modern Art (MoMA).
 Coffee prepared in the Chemex carafe is characterized by a clear coffee aroma.
-The preparation takes place according to the Pour Over principle.
+The preparation is done following the Pour Over principle.

 The French Press

-For many decades, the French Press has been one of the most popular ways to prepare coffee.
+For many decades, the French Press (also known as the press pot) has been one of the most popular ways to prepare coffee.
 The pot is easy to use, quick to clean and does not require a paper filter.

 The French Press is one of the full immersion coffee makers: here, the ground coffee is in contact with the water throughout before it is later separated by a filter.
-The coffee is characterized by its body, since the metal sieve does not filter out the fats and oils contained in the coffee during preparation, unlike a paper filter.
-Thus, the coffee has more fullness in taste.
+The coffee is characterized by its full body, as the metal sieve does not filter out the fats and oils contained in the coffee during preparation, unlike a paper filter.
+This gives the coffee a more full taste.